Garnet — half mechanical-rust lattice, half faceted ruby gem, glowing neural-graph core

 The work, the proofs, the honest scorecard.

 Garnet ships seven research papers plus four addenda.
-Every claim is traceable to a reproducer; every empirical experiment was pre-registered before measurement; partial outcomes were honestly downgraded in the v4.0 revisions.
+Where claims are empirical, evidence is traceable to reproducible artifacts; empirical claims are labeled by confidence and status, with partial outcomes explicitly downgraded in the v4.0 revisions.